shun-liang/shun-liang/README.md

-In the era that everything changes so fast, I proabably will define my identity as a technologist who like building things.
+In the era that everything changes so fast, I proabably will define my identity as a technologist who likes building things.
 Hopefully this statement does not age too bad.

 Things I think are worth spending time building for the most: